Dumfriesshire: Geology

-The strata consist of breccias, falsebedded sandstones and mans, the sandstones being extensively quarried for building purposes.
+The strata consist of breccia, false-bedded sandstones and mans, the sandstones being extensively quarried for building purposes.
 In the sandstones of Corncockle Moor reptilian footprints have been obtained.
 In the Thornhill basin there is a thin zone of volcanic rocks at the base of this series which are evidently on-the horizon of the lavas beneath the Mauchline sandstones in Ayrshire.
 In the Sanquhar basin there are small outliers of lavas probably of this age and several vents filled with agglomerate from which these igneous materials in the Thornhill basin may have been derived.
 There are several striking examples of basalt dikes of Tertiary age, one having been traced from the Lead Hills south-east by Moffat, across Eskdalemuir to the English border.